-Whether or not they are understood, online challenges have become a regular part of today's online culture.
-There are two main reasons people choose to engage with them:
+Online challenges have become a regular part of today's online culture.
+There are two main reasons young people choose to engage with them:

-To be Creative
+To be creative

 Challenges often provide an opportunity to do or make something new, unique, and different.
 This could mean creating or participating in a cause, trend, or activity for fun.